Entity Relationships

 EU-West LB → parent_of → EU-West App Cluster

-• Use the dependency graph for visualization
+• Use backed_by for infrastructure